Guidance

 Strip lighting has the potential to flicker, which can cause distress and headaches for people who are neurodivergent.
 The temperature of the bulb as well as the luminance needs to be considered too.
 Pure white or blue-tinted lights can cause sensory overload.
 Therefore, it is advisable to use lighting which has a warmer temperature.

 Reflection and glare occur on white surfaces and certain wall and floor coverings, in addition to the reflection on screens and whiteboards.
-It is advisable that these surfaces are hidden when not in use or moved so they don’t reflect or glare.
+It is advisable that these surfaces are hidden when not in use or moved so they do not reflect or glare.
 In many cases a replacement material or item is the perfect solution, and you can also install dimmer light switches.

 Sound